 - Assign each answer to a particular result type.

 Did you know?
-We have a pre-made Likert Scale option with Riddle.
-Our reaction polls like the one below ask one question and use the Likert Scale for scoring.
+We have a pre-made Likert scale option with Riddle.
+Our reaction polls (like the one below) let you ask a question using the Likert Scale for scoring.

-You will need to play around with how much association you want to assign each answer.
+You will next need to play around with how much association you want to assign each answer with your Likert scale test.

 Our slider represents a scale from 0 to 20.